Mastering Selenium for Dynamic Websites

 last_height = driver.execute_script('return document.body.scrollHeight')

-scroll_limit = 15 # Prevent infinite loops on poorly implemented pages
+scroll_limit = 15 # Safety cap for poorly implemented infinite scroll

 scroll_count = 0